GGEMS/ggems/doc/source/sources.rst

 .. c:function:: void load_phasespace_file( std::string filename )

-    Load a phase-space file in IAEA format.
+    Load a phase-space file in IAEA format or MHD format ( :ref:`mhd-label` ).
 Before load, please check if you have enough memory on your graphics card.

     .. c:var:: filename

-        Header name of the IAEA phase-space file.
+        Header name of the IAEA phase-space file or mhd phase-space file.

 -----